Ocular Hypertension (High Eye Pressure)

-Glaucoma is diagnosed when there is optic nerve damage and vision loss, in addition to ocular hypertension.
-Glaucoma can cause vision loss and even blindness, but with early intervention the complications of glaucoma can be minimized.
+Glaucoma is diagnosed when there are optic nerve damage and vision loss, in addition to ocular hypertension.
+Glaucoma can cause vision loss and even blindness, but with early intervention, the complications of glaucoma can be minimized.
 Studies have shown that early management of intraocular pressure is effective at slowing the onset and severity of glaucoma.
 For this reason, any sign of ocular hypertension is treated very seriously by our ophthalmologists.

 How Ocular Hypertension is Diagnosed

 When Ocular hypertension is suspected, our Orange County eye doctors will conduct a specialized examination of the eye.
 For ocular hypertension to be diagnosed, the following indications are usually present:

 - Intraocular pressure is greater than 21 mm Hg in one or both eyes (the normal range is 10 – 21 mm Hg).
 Our ophthalmologists measure eye pressure using a specialized instrument known as a tonometer.
 The pressure must remain higher than normal at two or more office visits before ocular hypertension is diagnosed.